aerenchyma/poem-generation/README.md

 Also major thanks to [Liza Daly](https://lizadaly.com/) who suggested I try NaPoGenMo in the first place.

-Highly recommend checking out both their work.
-Both of them remind me why I like computers.
+Highly recommend checking out both their work; both of them remind me why I like computers.

 ## Credits